Capital One Venture X Credit Card

 Added bonus: You'll receive up to a $100 reimbursement every for years for using the card to purchase either TSA PreCheck ($85) or Global Entry ($100).

-The Capital One Venture X Purchase Eraser
+Redeeming Capital One Venture X Miles

 So what constitutes travel?
 According to the terms and conditions from Capital One, purchases made from airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents and time shares are generally considered to be travel purchases.
 Availability for redemption is based on the merchant category code assigned to them by the merchant.

-Purchase Eraser redemptions must be made within 90 days from the date your travel purchase posts to your account.
+If you are using points to wipe out charges for travel booked on your Venture X card, redemptions must be made within 90 days from the date your travel purchase posts to your account.

 Capital One Miles Expiration